hcoona/programming-challenges/ReadMe.md

 ### 110201 Jolly Jumper

 Easy.
 Notice that the difference would appear from 1 to n - 1 only once.
 This would reduce the time judging whether this sequence is a Jolly Jumper.

+### 110202 Poker Hands

+Seem that inhert relation could simplify the codes.